Knotx/knotx/documentation/src/main/wiki/Debugging.md

 [[assets/knotx-debugging-new-config.png|alt=Knot.x Debugging new config]]
 3. Set name of the configuration
 4. Pick main class to be com.cognifide.knotx.launcher.LogbackLauncher
-5. In Program Arguments specify that KnotxStarterVerticle should be run with the `-conf` parameter pointing to the configuration you want to run (e.g. Example monolith)
+5. In Program Arguments specify that KnotxStarterVerticle should be run with the `-conf` parameter pointing to the configuration you want to run (e.g. Example app)
 ```
-run com.cognifide.knotx.launcher.KnotxStarterVerticle -conf src/main/resources/knotx-example-monolith.json
+run com.cognifide.knotx.launcher.KnotxStarterVerticle -conf src/main/resources/knotx-example-app.json
 ```
-6. Set **Working directory** to the module where your json config exists (e.g. knotx-example-monolith)
+6. Set **Working directory** to the module where your json config exists (e.g. knotx-example-app)
 7. Set **Use classpath of module** by selecting the module in which you have your configuration (e.g. knotx-example-monolith)
 8. Optionally, in VM options you can specify system properties if you want to override configuration or set memory properly of this configuration.
 9. Finally, you can now Run or Debug this configuration and play with Knot.x as usuall.